-Another strand of my research looks at the use of mediated communication to bypass border controls.
+Another strand of my research looks at the use of mediated communication by migrants to bypass restrictions by the host society.
 My recent publication has examined how YouTube vlogging transformed the experience of immobility imposed by South Korean COVID-19 Quarantine Policies.
 Currently, I am working on a collaborative project that looks at the communication network of North Korean refugees across the North Korea-China border.

 Yun, Jiwon.
 2023.
 “Redefining Immobility with Mediated Mobilities: Reflections from South Korean Quarantine Vlogs.”
 New Media and Society. https://doi.org/10.1177/14614448231156992.